 Street Smart

-The coffee houses that built the City — how London finance began over a hot drink
+The coffee houses that built London finance

 Long before the gleaming towers of Canary Wharf or the glass-fronted offices of the Square Mile, the business of buying and selling shares was conducted over a cup of coffee.
 The men who built what became the London Stock Exchange did not work in boardrooms.
 They sat at wooden tables, in noisy rooms thick with tobacco smoke, and traded gossip, rumours, and occasionally actual investments.